hermeslm/generator-jhipster-angular-datatables/README.md

 New view ![New view][new-image]

 - Added functionality of fields commented if count more than 5.
-It add all fields but if fields count is more than 5 will be added as lines commented.
+It add all fields but if fields count is more than 5 will be added as commented lines.

 ## Todo